timorust/timorust/README.md

-  permissions, meeting management, and multi-user access Implemented display adjustments to cater to different customer types Integrated support for multiple SMS in the system Developed appointment coordination and message sending features, with support for various languages
+  permissions, meeting management, and multi-user access Implemented display adjustments to cater to different customer types Integrated support for multiple SMS in the system Developed appointment coordination and message sending features, with support for various languages.

 - 🌱 The International Center for Cyber Professions of the Foreign Studies Unit and the Cyber Factory of Alta Systems